mikkelsvartveit/thesis/masterproject/text/content/04-results.md

 ![Confusion matrix showing the performance of models in predicting fixed versus variable instruction width on the Combined-CpuRec suite.
 The percentages represent the mean prediction accuracy across all models for each instruction width type classification. \label{fig:cm-combined-cpurec-instructionwidthtype}](./images/results/confusion-combinedall-instructionwidthtype-all-models.svg){ width=300px }

 \autoref{fig:combined-instructionwidthtype-by-model} aggregates the results across \acp{ISA}, and \autoref{fig:combined-instructionwidthtype-by-isa} aggregates results across the different models.
 For this target feature, we also see a significant improvement in performance when adding the BuildCross dataset as additional training data.
-The _Simple2d-E_ model performs the best, with an overall accuracy of 79.1% and a standard deviation of 2.6%.
+The _Simple2d-E_ model performs the best, with a mean accuracy of 82.9%.

 \autoref{fig:cm-combined-cpurec-instructionwidthtype} aggregates the results across \acp{ISA} and models, and shows the confusion matrix.
-We see that the models are balanced in their predictions.
-Notably, adding the BuildCross dataset as additional training data balances seems to solve the bias issues observed in \autoref{fig:cm-isadetect-cpurec-instructionwidthtype}.
+Notably, adding the BuildCross dataset as additional training data seems to solve the bias issues observed in \autoref{fig:cm-isadetect-cpurec-instructionwidthtype, and the models are now reasonably balanced in their predictions.

 \FloatBarrier